-Step 1 – Getting Pre-Approved Prior to Shopping for a Home
+Step 1 – Getting Pre-Qualified Prior to Shopping for a Home

 Getting pre-qualified has many beneficial factors and is an essential first step.